Below is a summary of the advantages and disadvantages of VoIP phone systems. If you’d like to jump right to the summary table, click here.

 Going completely wireless?
 Professional VoIP service is also available as an app on your computer or smartphone.
 VoIP’s flexibility is a big win for entrepreneurs and enterprises alike.

 Direct costs also come in the form of the cost of calling.
 VoIP calls are cheaper compared to the Public Switched Telephone Network (PSTN) or the traditional circuit-switched telephone network by a stretch.

 A large part of this has to do with the drastic fall in data carriage costs.
 Initially, data was priced out of the reach of most small businesses.

 Even for large organizations, users had to contend with capping on enterprise internet bandwidth and broadband.
 Today, however, internet speeds have improved while data costs have correspondingly taken a nosedive.

-Statistics reveal that small businesses using VoIP can reduce their local call expenses by up to 40%.
+Statistics reveal that small businesses using VoIP can reduce their company’s phone bill by up to 60%.
 They can also save up to 90% on international calls.

 That’s a substantial number we are talking about in any given year.

 These savings go back to the abandonment of expensive ISDN (short for Integrated Service Digital Network) primary rate interfaces.
 Or even the dedicated lines associated with a POTS system in favor of VoIP service.
 Companies that make long-distance calls outside of the United States enjoy VoIP’s lower costs.